Politohh/UECAST-BO7-FIX/README.md

 ## Known limitations

+- **Specular output looks wrong when actually used.** The split math also produces a `_s` (specular) file for every color/albedo texture, ported faithfully from GameImageUtil's own algorithm — but wiring that into a material here produces an overly glossy, "wet-looking" result.
+The exact cause hasn't been tracked down (could be something specific to how `CoDBase` or the wider material setup handles specular, rather than the split math itself being wrong).
+Because of this, the pipeline deliberately never wires up `specularMap` — only `colorMap`/`normalMap` — and the `_s` files just sit unused on disk.
+If you want to use specular, treat it as experimental and expect to need extra tuning.
 - Assumes the `nogMap` → real color / `emissiveMap` → real NOG pattern holds.
 This was consistent across every model tested, but a different shader techset could theoretically break that assumption — if a converted material comes out wrong, check what's actually bound to those two slots before assuming the script is at fault.
 - Only wires up `colorMap`/`normalMap`.
-Gloss, occlusion, and specular are computed as part of the split (and written to disk) but not currently used downstream, since `CoDBase` doesn't expose them.
+Gloss and occlusion are computed as part of the split (and written to disk) but not currently used downstream, since `CoDBase` doesn't expose them.
 - If a texture's alpha channel carries no real per-pixel data (some exports have it flattened to a constant), the specular/albedo split falls back to passing RGB straight through rather than applying the metalness math, which would otherwise force the whole texture to black.
 - Tested specifically on BO7 exports.